Skip to main content

 Prerequisites

-• Lightning Enable account with Agentic Commerce — Individual ($99/mo) or Agentic Commerce — Business plan ($299/mo)
+• A Lightning Enable account on Agentic Commerce — Individual ($99/mo) or Agentic Commerce — Business ($299/mo).
+Both include a 30-day free trial; card required, no charge until trial ends.

 -H "X-API-Key: YOUR_LE_API_KEY" \